 Our site is reviewed at least annually by Headteacher/SLT, SENDCo and Business Manager to ensure the provision we offer serves the pupils we have.
-Further information can be found in our Schools Accessibity Plan available on our school website.
 Where additional resources are required for mobility (e.g. Kay walker), school have provided that from the SEND budget.
-Ongoing review identifies need for ramp leading to KS1 corridor which is to be completed by Autumn 2022.
-Pupils requiring additional support is managed on a cas by case basis and organised by Class Teachers, Parents, SLT and SENDCo.
+Pupils requiring additional support is managed on a case by case basis and organised by Class Teachers, Parents, SLT and SENDCo.